Sean-Dickey-thycotic-com/ssi-docs/ibm-igi/getting-started/install-ibm-igi-2.md

 __To install IBM IGI:__

 1. Type the login credentials.
-The __IBM Security Identity Governance and Intelligence setup wizard__ appears.
+The __IBM Security Identity Governance and Intelligence setup wizard__ will appear.
      >**Note:** The default value for login and password is `admin`.

      ![ibmigisetupwizardone](images/ibmigisetupwizardone.png)